Mr-Techganesh/Travel-Approval-Lightning-App/README.md

 IF ( ISPICKVAL( Status__c , 'Rejected'), IMAGE("/resource/StatusImages/thumbs-down.png", "Rejected", 20, 20),
 IMAGE("/resource/StatusImages/draft.png", "In-Process", 20, 20)))

-Flow
+## Flow

 The last business rule functionality to implement before testing your application is a rule to set the Out-of-State checkbox field on the Travel Approval object if out-of-state travel has been chosen.
 Salesforce offers workflow capabilities that provide a declarative, drag-and-drop design environment to build our business process logic
 •	Salesforce Flow—The product that encompasses building, managing, and running flows and processes.
 •	Flow Builder—A point-and-click tool for building flows.
 •	Flow—An application that automates a business process by collecting data and doing something in your Salesforce org or an external system.

-New Flow.
+*New Flow.*

 Select Record-Triggered Flow then click Create.

-Parameter	Value
+ParameterValue:

 Object	Travel Approval
-Configure Trigger	Trigger the flow when: A record is created or updated Condition Requirements	None
+Configure Trigger: Trigger the flow when: A record is created or updated Condition Requirements: None
-Optimize the Flow For:	Fast Field Updates
+Optimize the Flow For Fast Field Updates

-Add a Decision Element
+*Add a Decision Element*

 Parameter	Value
 Label	Yes Out of State